How ChatGPT Chooses Which Businesses to Recommend: Inside the Algorithm

 - Step-by-step process explanations with realistic timelines

-- Technical details only practitioners would know (PSI ratings, code requirements, inspection stages, material specifications)
+- Technical details only practitioners would know (PSI ratings, code requirements, inspection stages)

 - Local regulations or nuances specific to your service area

-- Appropriate caveats and limitations ("This typically takes 4-6 weeks, though complex cases may require longer")
+- Appropriate caveats and limitations ("This typically takes 4 to 6 weeks, though complex cases may require longer")

 Signal 3: Structured Information Architecture